 My husband and I helped my son move into his new house.
 The following Monday, a district manager at his place of employment fired him for a minor offense that deserved little more than a reprimand.
 The local manager, disgusted with the district manager’s decision, argued to no avail that my son was one of the best employees they had ever had.
 My son waited a week to tell me what had happened.
 He didn’t want me to worry.
 Too late!
 I started worrying before he married.

 At times like this, we wonder why.
 Why did I pray for financial help and the opposite happen?
 Why did the loan go through?
 Why didn’t he get fired before he signed the paperwork for the house?
 Why didn’t he meet his wife after he finished college?
 Why, God why?

 My younger son offered a measure of relief.
 “Mom,” he said.
 “Maybe he lost his job so God could give him a better one.”
 Wisdom from the mouth of babes!
 That is exactly what happened.
 In less than a month, he found another job, doing the same type of work with a substantial increase in pay.

-While God clearly answered my petitions on behalf of my son nothing happened the way I thought it should.
+While God clearly answered the petitions on behalf of my son nothing happened the way I thought it should.
 Certainly not the way I wanted it to.
 The experience taught me to trust in the Lord with all my heart and lean not on my own understanding.
-While his decisions made life difficult for a season, eleven years and two more children later he is still living in the house he purchased and doing fine.
+While my sons decisions made life difficult for a season, a decade later, and two more children later, he is still living in the house he purchased and doing fine.